-ACYF estimates there were around 4 million referrals to CPS in 2015, a number that has consistently climbed over time.
-Of those referrals, involving around 7.2 children, almost three-fifths (58.2%) became reports.
+ACYF estimates there were around 4.1 million referrals to CPS in 2016, a number that has consistently climbed over time.
+Of those referrals, involving around 7.4 million children, almost three-fifths (58.0%) were screened in to become reports.

 It is important to note that the differentiation between a referral and report is subject to how the reporting state handles communication to child protection authorities.
 Some states do not record data for calls if they do not warrant a report, some handle every call as a report and/or provide an “alternative response” or “differential response” to low-risk cases.

 Historically, legal and law enforcement personnel have accounted for the plurality of reports made, followed closely by education personnel.
-However, this year, education personnel provided the most reports (18.4%) out of any group, presumably reflecting the proliferation of mandatory reporting laws and mandatory reporter training nationwide —and the incredible work of communities of learners devoted to protecting children from harm.
+However, the last two years, education personnel provided the most reports (18.9%) out of any group, presumably reflecting the success of mandatory reporting laws and mandatory reporter training nationwide —and the incredible work of communities of learners devoted to protecting children from harm.

 Response times vary considerably from state to state and year to year based on which states report the data and how it is measured.
-Further, high-priority cases warrant a swifter response than those where there is lower risk, but nationally, it takes CPS around three days to initiate a response to a report.]
+Further, high-priority cases warrant a swifter response than those where there is lower risk, but nationally, it takes CPS around 39 hours to initiate a response to a report.

 Child Maltreatment Victims

-The child maltreatment victimization rate in 2015 stood slightly above 9 victims per 1000 children (9.2), about where it has fluctuated since 2009.
-That figure represents around 683,000 victims nationwide and includes child maltreatment deaths.
+The child maltreatment victimization rate in 2016 was stood slightly above 9 victims per 1000 children (9.1), about where it has fluctuated since 2009.
+That figure represents around 676,000 victims nationwide and includes child maltreatment deaths.

-Likewise, as has been the case in previous years, victimization rates were highest among infants and toddlers (24.2 per 1000 for children under one, 11.8 at one, 11.3 at two), declining through childhood, with a “bubble” around age 13 to 14 (accounted for by the frequency of child sexual abuse against adolescents).
+Likewise, as has been the case in previous years, victimization rates were highest among infants and toddlers (24.8 per 1000 for children under one, 11.9 at one, 11.2 at two), declining through childhood, before levelling out around age 13 to 14 (reflecting the frequency of child sexual abuse against adolescents).